DESIGNING FOR OPTIMISED TICKET BOOKING

 WORKSHOP

+A small workshop was conducted where the new user flows were proposed to gain initial buy-in and to prioritise which direction should be developed further.
 In this session, the steps to complete a goal and the thinking behind the interactions was explained and iteration could happen live.
 This was captured in an affinity map and synthesised.

 LO-FI WIREFRAME